mwganson/Editor_Assistant/README.md

 ## Changelog
+### 2.04 -- fix issue with find not working with partial words, e.g. search for Py instead of PySide
+### 2.03 -- skipped (temporary test iterations 2.03, 2.03b, and 2.03c were forum only)
 ### 2.02 -- support shiboken6 (Qt6 builds)
 ### 2.01 -- accept mario52 PR to add secondary storage support
 ### 2.00 -- accept mario52 PR to remove some direct references to PySide